zephinzer/zscripts/README.md

 `-M, --major`: Performs a major version bump

+#### Version Current
+Outputs the current version according to the Git tags.

+#### Version Next
+Outputs the next version according to the Git tags.

+##### `zsc version next` Options

+`-a, --alpha`: Does an alpha release (applicable only for pre-release version bumps)

+`-b, --beta`: Does a beta release (applicable only for pre-release version bumps)

+`-c, --release-candidate`: Does a release candidate release (applicable only for pre-release version bumps)

+`-r, --pre-release`: Performs a pre-release version bump

+`-o, --pre-patch [pre-patch-id]`: Performs a pre-patch version bump

+`-p, --patch`: Performs a patch version bump

+`-l, --pre-minor [pre-minor-id]`: Performs a pre-minor version bump

+`-m, --minor`: Performs a minor version bump

+`-L, --pre-major [pre-major-id]`: Performs a pre-major version bump

+`-M, --major`: Performs a major version bump

 #### Version Init
 Initialises version for the Git repository at `0.0.0`.
 Run this from inside any Git repository.